 After exiting the park, you’ll head northeast to McIntire; just before reaching the eastern border of town, the trail meets with First Street for a short on-road section (about a half mile).
 Heading north, go five blocks to Main Street (note that these blocks are on a large highway with traffic that, although minimal, is composed of very large vehicles, so use caution).
 Turn left onto Main Street, right onto Third Street, and then left again onto Munson Street.
 A sign provides instructions on how to find the off-road trail.

 The off-road trail picks up again at Fourth Street on the northern border of McIntire through a tree-shaded picnic area and continues north on a concrete surface.
 After crossing 470th Street, you’ll enter the hardwood forest of the Pinicon Alders Wildlife Area, which offers a variety of activities, including fishing, camping, and hunting.
 Within this area, there are several sections of the pathway that are signed as “Shared Roadway” for motorized vehicles.

-To reach the southern trailhead in Riceville from US 63, head west onto SR 9, and go 13 miles.
+The WGWL Trailhead Welcome Center in Riceville sits on the county line between Mitchell and Howard County in a former pioneer Baptist Church that is eligible for the National Register of Historic Places.
+To reach the trailhead from Riceville from US 63, head west onto SR 9, and go 13 miles.
 Turn right into the trailhead parking lot just past Addison Ave.; the lot is by the visitor center and has a large stone Riceville sign in front.